github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 1. Under "Homepage URL," enter a URL for your app.
 For example, you can use the URL of the repository that you created to store the code for your app.
 1. Skip the "Identifying and authorizing users" and "Post installation" sections for this tutorial.
 For more information about these settings, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app)."
 1. Make sure that **Active** is selected under "Webhooks."
-1. Under "Webhook URL", enter your webhook proxy URL from earlier.
+1. Under "Webhook URL," enter your webhook proxy URL from earlier.
 For more information, see "[Get a webhook proxy URL](#get-a-webhook-proxy-url)."
 1. Under "Webhook secret," enter a random string.
 This secret is used to verify that webhooks are sent by {% data variables.product.prodname_dotcom %}.
 You will use this string later.
 1. Under "Repository permissions," next to "Checks," select **Read & write**.
 1. Under "Subscribe to events," select **Check suite** and **Check run**.
-1. Under "Where can this GitHub App be installed?", select **Only on this account**.
+1. Under "Where can this GitHub App be installed?," select **Only on this account**.
 You can change this later if you want to publish your app.
 1. Click **Create GitHub App**.

 ### Store your app's identifying information and credentials

 This tutorial will show you how to store your app's credentials and identifying information as environment variables in a `.env` file.
-When you deploy your app, you will want to change how you store the credentials.
+When you deploy your app, you should change how you store the credentials.
 For more information, see "[Deploy your app](#deploy-your-app)."

-Make sure that you are on a secure machine before performing these steps since you will store your credentials locally.
+Make sure that you are on a secure machine before performing these steps, since you will store your credentials locally.

 1. In your terminal, navigate to the directory where your clone is stored.
 1. Create a file called `.env` at the top level of this directory.